 - MongoDB: is a document-oriented NoSQL database used for high-volume data storage.
-MongoDB builds utilize of assortments and documents as a substitute of using tables and rows as in habitual RDBMS.
+MongoDB builds utilize assortments and documents as a substitute for using tables and rows as in habitual RDBMS.
 Documents consist of key-value pairs that are the basic unit of data in MongoDB.

 Open Source Analysis Tools:

 - Python: is an object-oriented programming language for web and application development.
-Python sustains the utilize of modules and packages, and the code can be reused in a variety of projects.
+Python sustains to utilization of modules and packages, and the code can be reused in a variety of projects.

 Sentiment type Tools:

 A sentiment analysis tool is software that analyzes text conversations and evaluates the tone, intent and emotion behind each message.